collinsullivanhub/Toucan-IDS/README.md

 # Rules to follow (generally)
 - Accepted hosts should be put in the accepted ARP, NS, and NA files
-- Accepted gateways should be put in accepted ARP, NA, NS, and RA files
+- Accepted gateways should be put in accepted ARP, NA, and RA files
 - Denied hosts placed in deny file

 # Video Demo: